This healthy Vegan Enchilada Bowl with black beans and quinoa has all the flavors of enchiladas in an easy bowl! Perfect for a weeknight.

 Before I started Create Mindfully, I used to think enchiladas were not only intimidating, but time consuming.
 Now that I have the time, I've made a few enchilada recipes.

 I no longer think of them as intimidating because I am so familiar with the process.
-If I am lazy I make vegan chilaquiles, which are known as "destroyed enchiladas" where I'm from.
+If I am lazy I make Vegan Chilaquiles, which are known as "destroyed enchiladas" where I'm from.

 If you feel like I used to about making enchiladas, I've got a solution for you.
 I introduce to you the Vegan Enchilada Bowl.